lordjoo/crudi/README.md

 The Only thing need explanation is ```relation_select```  type in the field types, <br>
 As you see we define a field called Category refers to the category)id column and this field is a relation_select, This means that you will find a select box having all items in the categories_table (relation) to choose the category_id which will be attached to the post

-Another thing here is the *Post Image* field, Crudi has a built in upload image function so if any of your columns shoud be a image just make the type image and crudi will take care of validating and uploading the iamge Note that that all images is stored in ```images table``` and releated by img_id as showen
+Another thing here is the *Post Image* field, Crudi has a built in upload image function so if any of your columns shoud be a image just make the type image and crudi will take care of validating and uploading the iamge Note that that all images is stored in ```images table``` and releated by image_id as showen

 * NOW if you saved and go back to the posts/create ou will find the inputs to supply your datat